skafdasschaf/lilypond-tools/README.md

 ### Class options

 Type and default value in parentheses.
-- `abbrwidth` (length, 3em): width of the first column in the list of abbreviations and the list of sources
+- `abbrwidth` (length, 3em): width of the first column in the list of abbreviations
 - `shortnamesize` (number, 80): font size for the composer name in the title page head
 - `shorttitlesize` (number, 60): font size for the work title in the title page head
 - `tocstyle` (string, `default`): selects a style for the table of contents